DanielAbalde/Token-Client/README.md

 <h1 align="center">Token Client</h1>
 <p align="center">Generalizes operations with fungible and non-fungible tokens</p>

 [TokenClient.sol](contracts/TokenClient.sol) is a smart contract that facilitates support for fungible and non-fungible token operations.
-It contains a set of [TokenAbstraction](contracts/TokenAbstraction.sol) with read and transfer functions, and its implementations such as [TokenERC20](contracts/concretes/TokenERC20.sol), [TokenERC721](contracts/concretes/TokenERC721.sol) or [TokenERC1155](contracts/concretes/TokenERC1155.sol) are responsible for calling the functions of each standard.
-For the developer, TokenClient allows to generalize the functionality with the template pattern and support new types of tokens with the proxy pattern.
+It contains a set of [TokenAbstraction](contracts/TokenAbstraction.sol) implementations with read and transfer functions, such as [TokenERC20](contracts/concretes/TokenERC20.sol), [TokenERC721](contracts/concretes/TokenERC721.sol) or [TokenERC1155](contracts/concretes/TokenERC1155.sol), which are responsible for calling the functions of each standard and do not use storage.
+For the developer, TokenClient allows to generalize the functionality of its operations with tokens using the template pattern, and support new token standards using the proxy pattern.

 <p align="center"><img src="./assets/TokenClientDiagram.PNG" alt="TokenClientDiagram"></p>